Probing Supermassive Black Hole Binaries with Orbital Resonances of Laser-Ranged Satellite: Introduction

-In the late 1970s, Mashhoon and collaborators had studied the resonant responses of binary systems to incident GWs \cite{1978ApJ...223..285M,1981ApJ...246..569M}.
-Just like the case for a bound system of charged particles, which could have resonant interactions with incident photons when the photon frequency matches with the energy difference between certain states of the system.
-Likewise, the response of a self-gravitating binary system to GW is especially evident when the frequency of GW matches a harmonic of the binary's orbital frequency, thereby inducing a resonance effect.
-Moreover, the secular evolution of the orbit may accumulate in time, and eventually enter the scope of detection.
+Similar to the case for a bound system of charged particles, which could have resonant interactions with incident electromagnetic waves when the wave frequency matches with the energy difference between certain states of the system, the response of a self-gravitating binary system to GW is especially evident when the frequency of GW matches a harmonic of the binary's orbital frequency, thereby inducing a resonant effect.
+Such resonant evolution of the orbit can accumulate in time, and may eventually enter the scope of possible detections.
+The studies of resonant responses of self-gravitating binary systems to incident GWs can be traced back to the 1970s \cite{1973ApL....14...51B,1975SvA....19..270R,1978ApJ...223..285M,1979ApJ...233..685T,1981ApJ...246..569M}, and had raised more concerns in these years ~\cite{Chicone:1995nn,Chicone:1996yc,Chicone:1999sg,PhysRevD.87.084009,2014SOR..2014E...1I,PhysRevLett.118.261102,Desjacques:2020fdi,Armaleo:2020yml,Blas:2019hxz,Iorio:2021cxt}.
+Recently, Blas and Jenkins had made important progress for this detection scheme and developed powerful tools to estimate the resonant evolutions of the binary orbital elements under stochastic GW backgrounds \cite{PhysRevD.105.064021}.
+Sensitivities to such resonant effects from stochastic backgrounds in SLR, Lunar laser ranging (LLR) and PTA missions turn out to be promising \cite{Blas:2021mqw}, which approves the detectability of such scheme.

-The orbital frequencies of a large number of astronomical and man-made binary systems lie in the $\mu$Hz band, which indicates that there is possibility to detect $\mu$Hz GWs through their resonant effects on these systems.
-This idea has a long history but is not yet fully investigated~\cite{1978ApJ...223..285M,1981ApJ...246..569M,Chicone:1995nn,Chicone:1996yc,Chicone:1999sg,PhysRevD.87.084009,2014SOR..2014E...1I,PhysRevLett.118.261102,Desjacques:2020fdi,Armaleo:2020yml,Blas:2019hxz,Iorio:2021cxt}.
-Recently, Refs.~\cite{PhysRevD.105.064021,Blas:2021mqw} placed constraints on the sensitivities of SLR, Lunar laser ranging and pulsar timing arrays to the resonance due to stochastic gravitational wave background (SGWB), revealing the potential of bridging the $\mu$Hz gap in the GW landscape.

-Most of the GW signals studied in the aforementioned literature are stochastic in nature.
-As a complement, we are mainly interested in deterministic and individual signals with frequencies $10^{-5}$-$10^{-4}$ Hz, such as the inspiral and merger phases of SMBHBs, which are among the strongest signals in this range.
-The identification of individual events gives more detailed properties of the sources.
-Especially, GWs from SMBHBs will provide extensive information about the coevolution of SMBHBs and their host galaxies, the growth of supermassive black holes, the strong-field, highly dynamic behavior of gravity, and the expansion history of the Universe~\cite{PhysRevD.93.024003}.
-LISA is also expected to detect SMBHBs, while $10^{-5}$-$10^{-4}$ Hz corresponds to the less sensitive section of LISA's frequency range.
-Moreover, due to the plentiful scientific objectives that can be achieved with SMBHBs, it would be of great significance if any detection of them can be made before the operation of LISA.